Branco Mykonos – Luxury, boutique hotel with a gourmet restaurant, beach club, and pool right on the sands of Platis Gialos beach.

 Best Nearby Restaurants

 - Nikolas Tavern: Beautiful, toes-in-the-sand restaurant serving fresh fish (mostly caught by the owner) and delicious meats from his family’s farm.
-Located on Agia Anna Beach, about a 8-minute walk away.
-The map shows a roundabout path.
-Ignore it, and just walk south along the beach.
+Located on Agia Anna Beach.
+Walk south along the beach.

 Best Nearby Bars and Breweries

 - Nammos Beach Club: One of the most expensive beach clubs on the island.
 The food and drinks are overpriced for sure, but the location is very convenient and it’s the closest one with late night beach parties.
-About a 15-minute walk via the beach path (not the path shown on the map).
+Short walk via the beach path (not the path shown on the map).

 Nearby Shopping and Cool Shops